XyoloJR/Basic-ACC/README.md

 1 Download and unzip folder
 2 Catch the index.html file to launch the simulation

-## Impletmented commands
+## Implemented commands
 - Right panel :
-  * Launch a plane on predefined route : after callsign, speed and fl been selected
+  * Launch a plane on predefined route :
+    - after callsign, speed and fl been selected
+    - possibility to launch from a further point
   * Pick a plane and then :
     - Change its fl level : climbs or descend to this fl at 2000ft/min
     - Change a plane heading : turns to the desired heading at 3°/s
-    - Give a direct route to the chosen point : takes the shortest way, and resumes its route
+    - Give a direct route to the chosen point : turns to the right heading and resumes its route
 - Left side buttons :
   * display/hide graduated speed vectors for 3, 6, or 9 minutes
   * enable mesuring distance and heading between two points of the radar screen